Balakishan77/yolov5_custom_trained_traffic_sign_detector/README.md

 3 0.736764705882353 0.453125 0.04264705882352941 0.06875

-Traffic Sins in this Dataset are grouped into four categories:
+Traffic signs in this Dataset are grouped into four categories:

 prohibitory